kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 > 2. Be eligible for bfcache.
 > 3. Avoid animations/transitions that use layout-inducing CSS properties.
 (Never animate using top / bottom / left / right)

+The [web-vitals library](https://github.com/GoogleChrome/web-vitals) is a tiny library for measuring all the Web Vitals metrics on real users, in a way that accurately matches how they're measured by Chrome and reported to other Google tools.

-One of the key points to understand about Core Web Vitals is that they are based on field metrics or Real User Metrics (RUM).
+Core Web Vitals are based on field metrics or Real User Metrics (RUM).
 Google uses anonymized data from Chrome users to feedback metrics and makes these available in the Chrome User Experience Report (CrUX).

 The fact that RUM data is used, is an important distinction from synthetic or “lab-based” web performance tools like Lighthouse.
 These tools run page loads on simulated networks and devices and then tell you what the metrics were for that test run.
 So if you run Lighthouse on your high-powered developer machine and get great scores, that may not be reflective of what the users experience in the real world, and so what Google will use to measure your website user experience.

 #### Soft Navigations
-A soft navigation is essentially the dynamic emulation of the corresponding hard navigation that would be used in a website or multi page application.
-To expose dynamic content changes to the web browser, SPAs update the URLs dynamically using `history.pushState` without fully reloading the page.

 The SPA will respond faster than the traditional HTML website because the entire code is already downloaded, the JavaScript is compiled, and no more client-server communication is needed.
 However, capturing web performance metrics for a dynamic update of a single HTML page (i.e. soft navigation) is not as straightforward as measuring the performance impact of a static URL change where a real HTML page load takes place.

 To measure Core Web Vitals for soft navigations, we need a standardized way that can be used for any SPA, irrespective of the technology it was built with.
 The defining rules to identify soft navigations and the corresponding technical implementations are still in the drafting stage.
 According to the current version of the specifications, the following dynamic URL updates qualify as soft navigations: